hololinked-dev/docs/docs/index.md

 This separation is independent of:

-- The network protocol used for communication (HTTP, MQTT, ZMQ etc.)
+- the network protocol used for communication (HTTP, MQTT, ZMQ etc.)
-- Data serialization or binary representation (JSON, MessagePack, Base64 string etc.)
+- data serialization or binary representation (JSON, MessagePack, Pickle etc.)
-- Security or access control mechanisms (JWT, Basic Auth, OAuth etc.)
+- security or access control mechanisms (JWT, Basic Auth, OAuth etc.)

 The `Thing` object represents the physical device and is modeled as a class, encapsulating its properties, actions, and events as its attributes & methods.
 Additionally, **state machines** can constrain property and action execution: